pranscript/plex_bytesized/readme.md

 Paste the following code there (Copied from the link mentioned)

 - I have added few additional parameters to rclone which works good for plex.
+- Remember to replace mountName with your mount name in rclone execution code down below.
+Remove < > too.

 ```sh
 #!/bin/bash